SK-EID/smart-id-java-client/README.md

 String verificationCode = authenticationSessionResponse.getVc().getValue();
 // Display the verification code to the user for confirmation
 ```
-After initiating the session, display the verificationCode to the user.
-The user must confirm that the code displayed in their Smart-ID app matches the one you have provided.
 Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

-##### Initiating notification-based authentication session with semantics identifier
+##### Initiating a notification-based authentication session with semantics identifier

 ```java
 SemanticsIdentifier semanticsIdentifier = new SemanticsIdentifier(